Game Systems

 Physical Attacks

-- Family/Elemental Attack: Several weapons are noted to be strong against monsters of a particular family, or monsters weak against a particular element.
+• Family/Elemental Attack: Several weapons are noted to be strong against monsters of a particular family, or monsters weak against a particular element.
 If you use one of these weapons against the correct monster type, you get a +20 bonus to your attack score.
 Note that if your weapon exploits both the family and elemental weakness of an enemy, you still only get a single +20 bonus.
 Weapons with an elemental affinity are not affected by resistances or the ability to absorb that element.
 The Ice Brand does normal damage against monsters that resist Ice.
-If a monster is weak to an element and also resists or absorbs it, the +20 attack bonus still applies.
+If a monster is weak to an element and also resists it, the +20 attack bonus still applies.

-- Drain Effects: The Blood Sword and a few enemies have a draining effect as part of their attack.
+• Drain Effects: The Blood Sword and a few enemies have a draining effect as part of their attack.
 Most of these effects drain HP, but the Parasite can drain MP.
 All drain effects work the same way.
-For each hit, even if that hit deals no damage, the target loses 1/16 of their maximum HP or MP (rounded down) and the attacker gains a like amount.
+For each hit, even if that hit deals no damage, the target loses 1⁄16 of their maximum HP or MP (rounded down) and the attacker gains a like amount.
 HP drain is added to the damage shown on-screen, but you only absorb the drained portion, not the normal attack damage.
 Note that you can drain more HP or MP than the target has left, and you can drain either even if your own totals are full.
 Draining attacks have the opposite effect against Undead, draining the attacker and healing the target.

 Magical Attacks